jbordalo/personal-page/content/publication/nl2vi/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - R Valerio
+  - Rodrigo Valério
   - admin
-  - M Yarom
+  - Michal Yarom
-  - Y Bitton
+  - Yonatan Bitton
-  - I Szpektor
+  - Idan Szpektor
-  - J Magalhaes
+  - João Magalhães

 # Author notes (optional)
 # author_notes: